Shoji Nishio: Characteristic

-The sword of Aikido makes no sound. - Shoji Nishio Described as otonashi, or "silent," which means sword techniques produces almost no harsh sound.
+The sword of aikido makes no sound. - Shoji Nishio Described as otonashi, or "silent," which means sword techniques produces almost no harsh sound.
 It is the result of Nishio's sword work relies on minimal blade contact with opposition's sword.
 His sword techniques anticipate and exploit gaps in opponent's attacks, turning defense into offense usually in one single precisely timed movements.
 This approach differs from the teaching of Morihito Saito (who is well-known for close adherence to Ueshiba's approach), where the significant part of controls are achieved through impact with the other sword, resulting in clashing of the swords heard throughout.

 Criticism

-Nishio's departure in approach (on development of techniques and application) was not always get approval from some other senior practitioners.
-Koichi Tohei was notably critical, reportedly stated that Nishio's methods were not Aikido.
+Nishio's approach to the development and application of aikido techniques was not always accepted by other senior practitioners.
+Koichi Tohei was notably critical of Nishio's methods and reportedly stated that they were not aikido.

 Impact and influence

-Nishio's impact on Aikido went beyond the Japanese border and transcended techniques.
-He contributed to the international development of Aikido throughout the world by teaching, holding seminars and help establishing dojos of his Aikido style.
-The regions teaching Nishio-style Aikido include Central and Northern Europe, the United States, Mexico, France and Germany as well as Vietnam, Iran, Australia.
-In 2003, Nishio received the Budo Kyoryusho award from Japanese Budo Federation for his lifetime contribution to development and worldwide propagation of Aikido.
+Nishio's influence extended beyond Japan and martial art techniques.
+He contributed to the international development of aikido throughout the world by teaching, holding seminars and help establishing dojos of his aikido style.
+The regions teaching Nishio-style aikido include Europe, the United States, Mexico, Vietnam, Iran, Australia.
+In 2003, Nishio received the Budo Kyoryusho award from Japanese Budo Federation for his lifetime contribution to development and worldwide propagation of aikido.